Brown bear seen for first time in 150 years in northern Spanish park - KVIA

 Brown bear seen for first time in 150 years in northern Spanish park

-A film crew working in northwestern Spain has captured footage of the first brown bear believed to have been seen in the region in 150 years.
+A film crew working in a national park in northwestern Spain has captured footage of the first brown bear believed to have been seen in the local area in 150 years.

-In the video the bear can be seen snuffling around in the grass in front of one camera, and a night vision camera shows the animal scratching its back against a tree trunk.
+In the video the bear can be seen snuffling around in the grass in front of one camera, and a night vision camera shows the animal scratching his back against a tree trunk.

+It is believed to be the first time in 150 years that a brown bear has been seen in this part of southern Galicia, near the border with Portugal.

-The crew is working with environmental experts at the park, Ricardo Prieto Rocha and Tomás Pérez Hernández, who said the bear would have lived in O Invernadeiro for the whole winter, according to the statement.
+The crew is working with environmental experts at the park who said the bear would have lived in O Invernadeiro for the whole winter, according to the statement.

 This means the park will be able to support other bear populations in the future, they added.